micro-api/micro-api/README.md

 DELETE /posts/1
 ```

 A delete request can return no payload (204 No Content) if it succeeds.
-It can apply to any URI, including collections.
+It can apply to any IRI, including collections.

 ```http
 DELETE /users/1/posts